 NEWS AND EVENTS

-At present the Covid-19 pandemic with its realities for health and employment are very pre-occupying.
+At present the Covid-19 pandemic, cost of living crisis and wars across the world are very pre-occupying.
 But unfortunately, the climate crisis has not gone away, it looms large upon the horizon.
 It is a difficult subject for many of us to engage in: it raises difficult emotions – and not everyone thinks it’s important.
 Whatever your own thoughts and feelings about it, we invite you to share them.
 We are interested in your stories, and look forward to sharing ours.

 Three online Climate Cafes, have been hosted by the Wellbeing and Resilience Group.
 It is a space for all to listen and share thoughts and feelings on the climate crisis in a safe and holding environment.
 If you wish to find out more please ring Thais on 07887 805854, Paul on 07793583615 or email Amanda on email@example.com.